donhenton/google-cal-api/README.md

 ```

 In production the client-id and the client-secret will come in via system
-properties provided by heroku, along with server.port=$PORT
+properties provided by heroku, along with server.port.
+The port setting is provided by heroku and gets to this app via command line overrides in the Procfile.

 ## Deploy To Heroku
 ```